skia4delphi/skia4delphi/README.md

   end.
   ```
   2. Set the property `BiDiMode` of your forms to `bdRightToLeft`;
-  3. Editing controls like TEdit, TMemo, need to be fixed by Embarcadero, meanwhile how to workaround set the `ControlType` property of these controls to `Platform`.
+  3. Keyboard input controls like TEdit and TMemo, need to be fixed by Embarcadero, meanwhile, as a workaround, set the `ControlType` property of these controls to `Platform`.